pschmitt/font-resizer/README.md

 the line height in font files.

-This tool is particularly useful for [Comic Code](https://tosche.net/fonts/comic-code) users that are plague with wrong line heights after patching using [NerdFonts-patcher](https://github.com/ryanoasis/nerd-fonts).
+This tool is particularly useful for [Comic Code](https://tosche.net/fonts/comic-code) users that are plagued with wrong line heights after patching their beloved font using [NerdFonts-patcher](https://github.com/ryanoasis/nerd-fonts).

 See issue: https://github.com/ryanoasis/nerd-fonts/issues/1165